ncrowther/travelBooking/basic/README.md

 ## Decision logic

 The decision logic will be implemented as a decision table.
 The logic will be responsible for verifying whether a given traveller requires a visa to enter a given country or not.
-The decision logic reason over the following data/facts
+The decision logic reasons over the following data/facts

 * Destination that the traveller wants to go - country
 * Nationality of the traveller